 Have community-service hours you need to complete for a school, community organization or court requirement?
 Pioneer Farms offers a supervised program for youths ages 10-18 in which they can achieve their hours and learn about Texas history at the same time.

-ON-SITE - Youths completing community-service hours for graduation credits or a court are welcome at Pioneer Farms on Saturdays and Sundays, so long as you register in advance at PioneerFarmsAustin@gmail.com.
+Youths completing community-service hours for graduation credits or a court are welcome at Pioneer Farms on Saturdays and Sundays, so long as you register with us in advance.
+Contact us for details at Info@PioneerFarms.org.
 Participants must follow the rules and will be closely supervised.
 They will help preserve Texas history by doing various chores, most of them outdoors, at our historic sites.
 Hours will be signed off for as they are worked.
 Pioneer Farms retains the right to decide which participants to accept or decline, based on attitude and aptitude, among other factors.
 Slots in this program are available on a first-come, first-served basis.
 The hands-on history lesson that comes along with this service is an added bonus.

-CREDIT - Students completing class projects are welcome at Pioneer Farms on weekends, provided the projects are reviewed and approved in advance at PioneerFarmsAustin@gmail.com.
+Students completing class projects are welcome at Pioneer Farms on weekends, provided the projects are reviewed and approved in advance.
+Contact us for details at Info@PioneerFarms.org.
 Participants must follow the rules and will be closely supervised.
 They will help preserve Texas history.